priyamdey/Smart-Shopping-app/README.md

 ------------------------
 For images, we need to train the model by uploading the image to Vuforia developer portal.
 It will extract relevant features (like SIFT) and train a binary classifier to detect the image.
 The trained model can be downloaded onto the system and packaged along with the unity app for offline detection.

-Note: Below steps are applicable for Android phone only.
+Note: Below steps are applicable for Android devices only.

 Steps:
 1. The model was trained to recognise the image  in "Road1.tex.jpg" and overlay it with a 3D object (easily available in Unity store).